A XRISM view of the iron line complex in NGC 1068: Rethinking the prototypical Compton-thick AGN: Spectral analysis

 \subsection{The ionized medium}

-We performed a local fit in the $\sim6.5-7.1$~keV band, adopting a $\Gamma=1$ power law as the baseline continuum and including the Fe K$\beta$ emission line modelled in the previous section.
+We performed a local fit in the $\sim6.5-7.1$~keV band, adopting a $\Gamma=1$ power law as the baseline continuum and including the Fe K$\beta$ emission line modeled in the previous section.
 Two broad Gaussian lines are required by the data, with rest-frame centroid energies of $6.674\pm0.004$ and $6.980\pm0.010$~keV and widths of $\sigma=2650^{+300}_{-200}$ and $2700\pm500$~km~s$^{-1}$.
 These features are readily identified as emission from \ion{Fe}{xxv} and \ion{Fe}{xxvi} (see Fig.~\ref{NGC1068_FeXXV}).
-Narrow residuals remain at $\sim6.56$ and $\sim6.605$~keV (observed), but modelling them as emission lines is not significant at the 99\% c.l.
-Including narrow Gaussian components at these energies does not significantly alter the properties of the broad lines in this phenomenological fit, nor does it affect the parameters derived from the models presented in the following sections, which remain consistent within uncertainties.
+Narrow residuals remain at $\sim6.56$ and $\sim6.605$~keV (observed), but modeling them as emission lines is not significant at the 99\% c.l.
+Including narrow Gaussian components at these energies does not significantly alter the properties of the broad lines in this phenomenological fit, nor does it affect the parameters derived from the models presented in the following sections, which remain consistent within the uncertainties.

-We therefore modelled the \ion{Fe}{xxvi} feature as the Ly$\alpha$ doublet, with rest-frame energies fixed at 6.973 and 6.952~keV, a fixed intensity ratio of 2:1\footnote{This ratio is strictly valid only in the optically-thin limit, and decreases with increasing column density \citep[e.g.][]{Gunasekera2025}.}, and a common velocity width and shift.
-The \ion{Fe}{xxv} He$\alpha$ complex was modelled with four narrow components (\emph{w, x, y, z}) at 6.700, 6.682, 6.668, and 6.637~keV\footnote{Satellite lines are likely to contribute significantly \citep[see e.g.][]{Bianchi2005,Mochizuki2025}, but it is impossible to disentangle them in a blended broad feature in the current data.}, tying their velocity width and shift to those of the \ion{Fe}{xxvi} doublet.
+We therefore modeled the \ion{Fe}{xxvi} feature as the Ly$\alpha$ doublet, with rest-frame energies fixed at 6.973 and 6.952~keV, a fixed intensity ratio of 2:1,\footnote{This ratio is strictly valid only in the optically thin limit; the column density inferred in Sect.~\ref{physical} is consistent with this regime, supporting the validity of this assumption \citep[e.g.,][]{Gunasekera2025}.} and a common velocity width and shift.
+The \ion{Fe}{xxv} He$\alpha$ complex was modeled with four narrow components (\emph{w, x, y, z}) at 6.700, 6.682, 6.668, and 6.637~keV,\footnote{Satellite lines are likely to contribute significantly \citep[see, e.g.,][]{Bianchi2005,Mochizuki2025}, but it is impossible to disentangle them in a blended broad feature in the current data.} tying their velocity width and shift to those of the \ion{Fe}{xxvi} doublet.
 The relative intensities within the \ion{Fe}{xxv} multiplet are basically unconstrained; for reference we report the standard diagnostic ratios $R\equiv z/(x+y)=0.5^{+0.8}_{-0.3}$ and $G\equiv(x+y+z)/w>0.2$.
 Any centroid shift is also poorly constrained, with $v=-300^{+300}_{-500}$~km~s$^{-1}$, while the common width is $\sigma=2400\pm200$~km~s$^{-1}$.
 The fit is statistically equivalent to the previous two-Gaussian fit, with $C=132/132$ d.o.f.